Ready to start taking payments online? Browse our top payment gateway picks below, compare features and prices, and receive tailored quotes

 If you’ve heard of just one payment gateway provider on this list, chances are it’s PayPal.
 Founded in 1998, this big blue brand has gone from strength to strength.

 So what’s the key to its success?
 A number of things, probably, but we’re pretty sure it has a lot to do with the amount of flexibility it offers your customers.
 PayPal allows you to accept credit cards, debit cards, mobile wallets, and international cards – you can even take payments in-person, via contactless or a QR code.
-Like Klarna, PayPal also offers ‘PayPal Credit’ – a way to let your customers spread out the cost of a purchase over time.
+Similar to Klarna, PayPal also offers ‘PayPal Credit’ – a way to let your customers spread out the cost of a purchase over time.

 PayPal payment gateway: how much does it cost?